Beckov Castle

-Beckov Castle (Beckovský hrad/Beckov; Beckói vár) is a castle in ruins located near the village of Beckov in Nové Mesto nad Váhom District, Trenčín Region, western Slovakia.
+Beckov Castle (Beckovský hrad/Beckov; Beckói vár) is a castle in ruins located above the former town of Beckov in Nové Mesto nad Váhom District, Trenčín Region, western Slovakia.

 It is a national cultural monument and its present appearance is the result of renovations in the last quarter of the twentieth century and since 2002.

 Name

 The original name of the castle was Blundix (Latin version).
 The name was derived from Slavic "Bludište" reflecting the difficult terrain in the area (blúdiť - to wander, in the modern Slovak language bludište/bludisko - a maze).
 Later, the name of the neighbouring village Beckov was adopted also as the name of the castle.

 History

 Great Moravia–1388

 The Beckov Cliff is a klippe of the Hronic nappe well exposed by the Váh River.
 The castle is situated on the cliff near the river, and was used as a strategic outpost in Great Moravia.
 A stone castle was built there to protect the borders of the Kingdom of Hungary, probably in the middle of the 13th century.
 The castle became property of Matthew III Csák at the turn of the 13th and 14th centuries and was fortified under his rule.
 After his death in 1321, the castle was administered by castellans.
 Louis I of Hungary gave the castle to Miklós Bánffy in 1379 as a reward for his service in battles in the Balkans and Italy.